 It happens all too fast: One minute, you’re wiping up the crumbs from the first-birthday cake smash.
 A few whirlwind years later, your precocious preschooler brings home a stack of birthday party invitations penned by parents you’ve never met.
 Party-invitation emails invade your inbox, and group texts detailing last-minute party plans zip back and forth with the urgency of national security missives.
 Your child has hit the birthday party scene, and it’s hoppin’.

-Given that kids’ birthday parties are big business — the average party venue charges around $300; add in the costs of decorations, food and favors, and the bill can easily top $500 — it’s understandable that parents want to get it right.
+Given that kids’ birthday parties are big business — the average party venue charges around $300; add in the costs of decorations, food and favors, and the bill can easily top $500 — understandably, parents want to get it right.
 That’s easier said than done, though.
-In preschool and kindergarten, kids begin socializing with children outside the family circle, setting the stage for misunderstandings (do parents drop off the kids or do parents stay?) and gaffes (forgetting to buy enough cake for parents to have a slice, too — sorry!).
+Kids begin socializing with children outside the family circle in preschool and kindergarten, setting the stage for misunderstandings (do parents drop off the kids or do parents stay?) and gaffes (forgetting to buy enough cake for parents to have a slice, too — sorry!).

 While there’s no formula for the “perfect” party, avoiding these party-planning pitfalls keeps the focus where it belongs — celebrating your not-so-little one’s big day.

 In today’s uber-connected world, responding to party invites has never been easier; emailing, texting or simply checking a box on a web-based invitation takes all of 30 seconds.
 But these days, many guests mistakenly consider RSVPs optional, says Whitmore.
 This leaves the party-planning parents to estimate the number of guests attending or track down and re-contact all invited guests’ parents about whether they’ll attend.
 And nobody has time for that.